 The central system is part of the common elements of the building and its maintenance is paid for by your common element fees.
-Each individual heat pump can either heat or cool and is controlled by a thermostat.
+Each individual heat pump can either heat or cool and is controlled by a thermostat that Homeowners have the ability to change themselves as required.
 When a unit is cooling, it is taking heat out of the air and putting it into the loop.
 When a unit is heating, it is taking heat out of the loop.
 On a sunny winter day, for example, units on the south side of the building may be in cooling mode and the heat energy they are extracting would be transferred to units on the north side of the building.
 Thus, heating and cooling are accomplished without using the central boiler or cooling tower.
 For this reason, this system is very energy-efficient and is able to make use of solar heat gain.